joshuanianji/nerd-bot/README.md

 ## Running Locally

-First, create a `.env.` file in the root of the project by copying the `.env.example` file.
-Then, fill in the values for the environment variables.
+First, create a `.env` file in the root of the project by copying the `.env.example` file.
+Then, fill in the values for the empty environment variables.

 Then, you can open up the project in your devcontainer.
 Devcontainers sets up the environment via docker-compose with the following services: